AI Prompting in 2026: A Crash Course

 2. Pretrained knowledge

-AI did not learn by reading the world.
-It learned by reading text about the world.
-Specifically: massive amounts of internet text.
+AI did not learn by experiencing the world.
+It has no body, no senses, no time spent moving around in it.
+It learned by reading text about the world — massive amounts of internet text.
 Reddit and Quora threads, Wikipedia, books, news articles, research papers, blogs, forums.

 Frequency in training data is roughly equal to reliability of the answer.
 So: